 Emily received her undergraduate degree in Political Science and Middle Eastern Studies from Syracuse University in 2014.

-Emily lives in Washington, DC.
+Emily is a native of Texas and currently lives in Washington, DC.

 Cindy Nachman-Senders is the Senior Consultant, Meetings and Conventions for WSWA.
 She oversees the meetings and conventions department which is responsible for the planning and execution of the WSWA Annual Convention & Exposition, Fall Membership Meeting, Conference for Leadership Development (CLD), and the State Policy Conference.